|Faculty and Staff Home > Employee Handbook > Section V: College Facilities, Property, and Services|

 |Information Technology Services||Travel and College Vehicles|

 Durham Technical Community College's facilities are at the following locations: Main Campus, located in southeastern Durham with primary access off the Briggs Avenue South exit of the E.L.
 "Buck" Dean 147 Freeway (East-West Expressway).
-The Main Campus includes the Nathaniel B. White Building (built in 1961), Harold K. Collins Building (built in 1969), Edward L. Phillips Building (built in 1977), Educational Resources Center (built in 1987), Corporate Education Center (built in 1988), Gateway to College Building (purchased in 1994 and formerly the Basic Skills Center), and Facility Services Center (purchased in 2005) on Lawson Street; 807 Bacon Street (purchased in 2001); Newton Industrial and Engineering Technologies Center (built in 1976) and Durham Tech/GlaxoWellcome Technology Center (built in 1998) on Cooper Street.
+The Main Campus includes the Nathaniel B. White Building (built in 1961), Harold K. Collins Building (built in 1969), Edward L. Phillips Building (built in 1977), Educational Resources Center (built in 1987), Corporate Education Center (built in 1988), Building 8 (purchased in 1994 and formerly the Basic Skills Center), and Facility Services Center (purchased in 2005) on Lawson Street; 807 Bacon Street (purchased in 2001); Newton Industrial and Engineering Technologies Center (built in 1976) and Durham Tech/GlaxoWellcome Technology Center (built in 1998) on Cooper Street.
 The Phail Wynn, Jr. Student Services Center (completed in 2006) is the central hub between the Main Campus facilities located on Lawson Street and Cooper Street.
 The college’s Northern Durham Center, a two-building facility (both built in 1993), is located on Snowhill Road.
 The Small Business and Continuing Education Center is located in leased space in the SouthBank Building in downtown Durham, and the college has instructional space in the Orange County Skills Development Center located on Franklin Street in Chapel Hill.
 The college offers Nursing Assistant classes in leased space at Northgate Mall in Durham.
 The Orange County Campus (built in 2008) is located in the Waterstone Development outside of Hillsborough.
 Maps of the Main Campus and campus locations are included in college publications and on the college’s website.

 The college has an ongoing commitment to the safety and well-being of its employees, students, and visitors as well as to the preservation of a healthy and safe environment.